Protesters scuffle with police at London anti-lockdown demo

 Video footage showed officers briefly using batons to drive the protesters back.

-“We want to be clear, this protest is no longer exempt from the regulations,” the Metropolitan Police said on Twitter.
-“We are asking those attending to disperse.
-Sadly, some officers have been injured while engaging with people.”
+“I am very frustrated to see that nine officers were injured during clashes with a small minority of protesters,” said Commander Ade Adelekan.

+“This is especially saddening in light of the injuries sustained by officers last weekend.
+We will be supporting those officers who were injured and I wish them a very speedy recovery.”

-Saturday’s demonstration followed a similar event last weekend when 32 people were arrested for offences including violent disorder and assaulting an emergency worker.
-Two officers suffered minor injuries at that protest.
+Saturday’s demonstration followed a similar event last weekend when 32 people were arrested.

 Prime Minister Boris Johnson tightened COVID-19 restrictions this week, telling people to work from home if possible and ordering pubs and restaurants to close early after cases started to rise again.